Alfred Johansson (football manager)

-Alfred Johansson (born 13 September 1990) is a Swedish football manager, and is currently the manager of Rosenborg.
+Alfred Johansson (born 13 September 1990) is a Swedish football manager who is currently the manager of Scottish Premiership club Motherwell.

 Career

-F.C.
 Copenhagen

-On 22 July 2019 he was appointed manager of Copenhagen under-17.
+On 22 July 2019, he was appointed as manager of the Copenhagen under-17s.

-On 29 September 2022 he was appointed manager of Copenhagen under-19, after Hjalte Nørregaard was appointed as the new assistant manager of the senior squad.
+On 29 September 2022, he was appointed as manager of the Copenhagen under-19s, after Hjalte Nørregaard was appointed as the new assistant manager of the senior squad.

-Rosenborg BK
+Rosenborg

-On 14 December 2023 Johansson was appointed head coach of Rosenborg.
+On 14 December 2023, Johansson was appointed as head coach of Rosenborg.
 He signed a three-year contract lasting through 2026.
-On 13 August 2025 Johansson signed a three-year contract extension, making his contract with Rosenborg last through 2028.
+On 13 August 2025, Johansson signed a three-year contract extension, making his contract with Rosenborg last through 2028.
+In May 2026, after a string of bad results, Johansson was sacked.

+Motherwell

+On 18 June 2026, Scottish Premiership club Motherwell announced that Johansson had been appointed as their new manager.